pegaltier/awesome-utils-dev/utils-coding/utils-css.md

 - https://jdan.github.io/98.css/
 - https://github.com/AbimaelAndrade/twitter-flexbox

-## POSITIONING
+## POSITION

 - position property specifies the type of positioning method used for an element (static, relative, fixed, absolute or sticky).
 - by default html elements are position: static; in this case these adjusting properties above will not do anything.
 - after choosing a position then html elements are then positioned using the adjusting properties: top, bottom, left and right.
-But those adjusting properties will work differently depending on the position value :
+But those adjusting properties will work differently depending on the position value:

 - position: static; # element is not affected by the adjusting properties.
 - position: relative; # element is positioned relative to its normal position.